btcpayserver/prestashop-plugin/GUIDE.md

 ## Prerequisites
 You must have a BTCPay merchant account to use this plugin.

 If you want to test the integration, use a BTCPayServer which is running on testnet.
-A sane default has been provided.
+A sane default _for testnet_ has been provided.

 ## Making a release
-Run `make` and tag it or upload it yourself to your server.
+We currently do not have a working CI, so to create releases you'll have to tag the code, run `make` locally and attach the ZIP file to the release.

 ## Server Requirements

 + PrestaShop 1.7.6+
 + PHP 7.2+
 + Curl PHP Extension
++ PDO PHP Extension
 + JSON PHP Extension
-+ BCMath PHP Extension
-+ SSL must be enabled
++ SSL **must** be enabled
 + Be sure your BTCPay server is whitelisted by Prestashop server
 + Be sure your Prestashop server is whitelisted by BTCPay server